alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-rule-on-shaving-beard-and-being-unable-performs-salahs-during-military-service.md

 ---
+hijri: Muharram 12, 1442 AH
+lang: en
 layout: post
-title: "Ruling on shaving the beard and being unable to perform some Salahs during military service"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 3177"
-hijri: "Muharram 12, 1442 AH"
-category: [rulership]
-tags: [alifta]
-lang: en
-translation: false
-summary: "It is not permissible for a Muslim to indulge in something that entails all these forbidden acts or even some of them; for this leads to disobedience to Allah and His Messenger (peace be upon him)."
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 3177
+summary: It is not permissible for a Muslim to indulge in something that entails all these forbidden acts or even some of them; for this leads to disobedience to Allah and His Messenger (peace be upon him).
+tags:
+- alifta
+title: Ruling on shaving the beard and being unable to perform some Salahs during military service
+translation: false
 ---

 ### Question: